-Published 2012 by Duncan Baird in the UK and Sterling in the USA
+Published 2012 by Watkins Publishing in the UK and Sterling in the USA

 This is a book for people who are tearing themselves apart, unable to decide whether to leave their partner or stay.
 This dilemma feels terrible, dominates their life and is constantly in their thoughts.
 Because they can see both sides of the argument, this constant swinging from go to stay leaves them mentally exhausted, emotionally drained and physically ill.